peterolson/dong-chinese-blog/_posts/2019-10-19-high-quality-Chinese-English-sentences.md

 This was a simple pattern-matching function to detect anomalies in punctuation and spacing.
 For example,
  - if the Chinese sentence has a question mark and the English sentence does not, then it is likely that they do not match.
  - if there are mismatched quotation marks or parentheses, then the sentence is likely incomplete or low-quality.
- - sentences should end with punctuation (one of ".?!") and English sentences should begin with a captial letter.
+ - sentences should end with punctuation (one of ".?!") and English sentences should begin with a capital letter.

 ### 2. Length ratios
 If the Chinese sentence is very short and the English sentence is very long, or vice-versa, it is likely that the sentences do not completely match.
 English sentences are generally between 2.33 and 3.94 times longer than Chinese sentences.